michaeljbrazell/partitioner/README.md

 Some features include:

--Input an unstructured mixed element mcell.unf or gmsh .msh file
+-Input an unstructured mixed element mcell.unf, gmsh .msh file, or a ugrid file

 -Detects cell based lines (prisms and hexes) and collapse the graph